Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Reactive Multi-Context Systems

 As we have $\app^{next}_{st}(\Tinpt,\TBelS)=\{\op{setPower(\term{on})}\}$, the update function provides the following configuration of knowledge bases for time instant $2$ (with $\KBStr^1=\TKB$):

 Thus, switching the power state at time $1$ leads to an updated knowledge base indicating that the stove is on at time $2$.
-The table in Fig.~\ref{fig:stovePowerStreams} summarizes the equilibria stream and the configurations stream given $\TKB$ and $\inptStr$.
-Note that, due to the choice of logic and since all bridge rules use the next operator, equilibria necessarily coincide with the corresponding knowledge base at each time step.
+The table in Figure~\ref{fig:stovePowerStreams} summarizes the equilibria stream and the configurations stream given $\TKB$ and $\inptStr$.

 \end{example}